Explore the treasures of China on this comprehensive tour. Save £200 on tour departing 25 October 2019.

 Of the destinations featured, Cox & Kings can arrange self-drive holidays in Costa Rica.
 Please inquire for further details, and note that we advise against self-drive in other countries because, in our opinion, it is unsafe.
 In the event that you wish to book an independent self-drive, please be aware that this does not form part of your package holiday with Cox & Kings and as such Cox & Kings is not liable in any way for this part of your holiday.
 Please ensure that, if you do make such a booking, your insurance policy covers you.

 The opportunities to travel by train in Mexico, Central America and Cuba are much more limited than in Europe or India.
-Please contact your tour consultant to discuss the facilities that are available on a particular route.
+Please contact your travel consultant to discuss the facilities that are available on a particular route.

 During some itineraries, it may be necessary to depart for excursions or transfers to the airport very early in the morning, sometimes before dawn.
 This is normally either due to the flight schedules within Central America, or in order for us to maximise the opportunities for sightseeing during your tour.
 A number of flights to Central America arrive / depart early in the morning and, while we will endeavour to schedule your tour with a flight that arrives / departs at a reasonable time, sometimes there is little or no alternative and early check-in / check-out times may be required.

 Accommodation standards vary dramatically throughout Central America.
 In the larger cities, the hotels we use are fully modernised and have excellent facilities, unless you choose to opt for the more colonial-style property, where facilities may be limited.
 In some smaller cities and more remote areas, we try to offer the best hotels available.
 However, these may be quite simple – sometimes small colonial-style properties, in which rooms may vary in size – and often have relatively basic facilities.
-Please note, all rooms reserved on your tour are standard; however, if you wish to upgrade your room (eg to a lake- or falls-view room, de luxe or suite), please speak to your tour consultant, who will be able to advise you about the options and applicable supplements.
+Please note, all rooms reserved on your tour are standard; however, if you wish to upgrade your room (eg to a lake- or falls-view room, de luxe or suite), please speak to your travel consultant, who will be able to advise you about the options and applicable supplements.

 Check-in & check-out times: For all group and individual tours, hotel check-in and check-out time is normally 12 noon, but this does vary between hotels.
 If your flight arrives early in the morning, we will endeavour to secure a room for you on arrival, but this cannot be guaranteed and is at the discretion of the hotel, subject to availability.
-If you have an evening departure and require your room until a more suitable check-out time, you may either speak to the hotel reception to see if you can keep your room or secure your room prior to departure and pay an additional supplement – please contact your Central America tour consultant for advice.
+If you have an evening departure and require your room until a more suitable check-out time, you may either speak to the hotel reception to see if you can keep your room or secure your room prior to departure and pay an additional supplement – please contact your Central America travel consultant for advice.

 Jungle lodges & remote areas: